viktor-ferenczi/performance-improvements/README.md

 Improves the load time of servers with many grids.
 Potentially reduce lag as ships move around.

+### Optimized MyGridConveyorSystem.Reachable

+Cached the result of the simpler `Reachable` override for 3 seconds.
+It helps reducing lag when players enters/leave a cockpit or cryopod.

 ## Bugs fixed by Keen in 1.202.066 Automaton

 ### SafeZone m_RemoveEntityPhantomTaskList HashSet corruption due to race condition